Pamela Miles

 • Do you have trouble knowing what you want, what you really want?

-You might feel generally discontent, or you might be a raging perfectionist, with nothing (and no one) quite measuring up to your standards.
+You might think you’re happy enough.
+Maybe you feel vaguely discontent, unfocused, unmotivated.
+Or you might be a raging perfectionist, with nothing (and no one) quite measuring up to your standards.
 Life is good, but not good enough.
-Or you might feel unfocused, unmotivated.

 Yet most of us have glimpses of our inner treasure.
-What if you made finding your treasure a part of your everyday life?
+What if you made finding your inner treasure part of your everyday life?

-If you look for your treasure, when you come upon obstacles, you’re motivated to meet the challenge.
+When looking for your inner treasure, if you come upon obstacles, you’re motivated to meet the challenge.
+You’re inspired by being yourself.

-The mind looks for what’s wrong.
+The mind — your mind — always looks for what’s wrong in a misguided attempt to keep you safe.
 But if you always look for what’s wrong — for the obstacles — that’s all you’ll ever find, one obstacle after another.

-Let me help you choose yourself, choose happiness and fulfillment, lift yourself out of your circle of fear, and open the safe where your treasure awaits.
+Let me help you feel safe enough to choose yourself, choose happiness and fulfillment, lift yourself out of your circle of fear, and open the safe where your treasure awaits.

 Who is Pamela Miles?